 The University Park campus, located in Centre County, is the administrative center of the University.
 It is the primary site for graduate study and enrolls about half of all Penn State undergraduates.
 Of the University's approximately 5,300 full-time faculty, about 3,000 are located at this campus, and the total work force numbers approximately 16,000.
 The University Park campus also houses most of the University's major research facilities, both those within colleges and those contained in intercollege research units.
 Based on an index developed by the Association of Research Libraries, the University Libraries, with their central administration at the University Park campus, rank among the top ten research libraries in the United States and Canada.
 The campus also is the home of the Palmer Museum of Art and the Center for the Performing Arts.

-Twelve academic units confer degrees at the University Park campus: the Colleges of Agricultural Sciences, Arts and Architecture, Smeal College of Business, Communications, Earth and Mineral Sciences, Education, Engineering, Health and Human Development, Information Sciences and Technology, the Liberal Arts, Eberly College of Science, and the Graduate School.
+Thirteen academic units confer degrees at the University Park campus: the Colleges of Agricultural Sciences, Arts and Architecture, Smeal College of Business, Communications, Earth and Mineral Sciences, Education, Engineering, Health and Human Development, Information Sciences and Technology, the Liberal Arts, Nursing, Eberly College of Science, and the Graduate School.
 Faculty at all Penn State campuses are members of these academic units.

 Penn State Abington, founded in 1950, is located in Montgomery County on a beautiful suburban site a few miles north of the Philadelphia city limits.
 The enrollment includes approximately 3,500 students with a diversity ratio of 35% to 40% each year.
 In 2010-2011, students came from 19 states and the District of Columbia and from 10 countries.
 There are approximately 115 full-time faculty members, among whom 40 are in the senior ranks.
 In July 1997, Penn State Abington became the Abington College of Penn State, joining three other new colleges from the former Commonwealth Educational System.
 The college currently offers 17 baccalaureate degrees and 2 associate degrees, as well as the first two years of more than 160 baccalaureate degrees available throughout the Penn State system.
 The upper-division enrollment exceeds 1,000 students.
 Two baccalaureate degrees (Psychological and Social Sciences and Corporate Communication) are unique to the Abington College.
 The college offers the upper-division Schreyer Honors College diploma in addition to its own Honors Program for first- and second-year students.
 With a thriving undergraduate research program, approximately 40 student clubs and organizations, extensive community service opportunities, internships in the Greater Philadelphia region, international study, and NCAA Division III athletics, Penn State Abington offers a comprehensive collegiate experience in a small college environment.